AmethystCodes/100-days-cadence/README.md

 ### 📝 **Collection of notes, code snippets and more...**

-Repo where I'm tracking my 100 days of learning, coding, and researching Cadence.
+Tracking my 100 days of learning, coding, and researching Cadence.

 | Start Date | End Date |
 | :--------: | :------: |